-There are so many uses for canned apples, apple pie, apple turnover, dampfnudel and more.
-The common way is to can the apples in a sugar syrup, however, especially sweet apples can be canned in its own juice.
+There are so many uses for canned apples, apple pie, apple turnover, dampfnudel, and more.
+The common way is to can the apples in a sugar syrup, however, especially sweet apples can be canned in their own juice.

 Freezing apple is simple, chop and freeze.
-However, I have found that they do loose texture and taste.
+However, I have found that they do lose texture and taste.
 I usually don’t do that.

 A prepared pie filling, on the other hand, does freeze really well.
 Mix your pie filling as usual, for example: